Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Introduction

 Capturing the complex multivariate dependencies in human gesture data applications requires modelling not only the serial dependence within each univariate series, but also the interdependence across distinct physiological measurements, both within and across time points.
-To achieve this, we consider \VAR \HSMM models that allow temporal and contemporaneous (e.g. spatial) dependencies in the non-stationary time series \citep{paci2020structural,hadj2022bayesian}.
-We place standard priors on the state specific covariance matrices that capture contemporaneous spatial dependencies, taking advantage of \stan{} \citep{carpenter2016stan} implementations that use the Cholesky decomposition.
-We then induce sparsity in the model via the choice of appropriate priors on the \VAR coefficients.
-Switching \VAR models are often overparameterized since the number of autoregressive coefficients increases quadratically with the dimensionality $D$ of the multivariate time series.
-Methods to counter such overparametrisation can be stratified shrinkage and variable selection methods.
-In econometric applications, the Minnesota prior by \citet{doan1984forecasting} was introduced as a shrinkage prior for autoregressive parameters and numerous variations have been presented since \citep{kadiyala1997numerical, lutkepohl2005new}. \citet{gefang2014bayesian} developed a Bayesian doubly adaptive elastic-net \LASSO approach for \VAR shrinkage and \citet{billio2019bayesian} presented a Bayesian nonparametric \LASSO prior for high dimensional \VAR models.
-Model selection methods, on the other hand, have the added advantage of shrinking coefficients exactly to 0 and revealing interpretable structures.
-Spike-and-slab variable selection priors could be specified to identify the non-zero \VAR coefficients in situations where there is an interest in learning a graphical network among the measured high-dimensional signals, such as a connectivity network among brain regions in fMRI studies \citep{Chiang2017, Kook2021}.
-However, such methods require bespoke implementation algorithms or approximations to accommodate the point mass of zero.
-Here, we deploy the novel $l_1$-ball projection prior \citep{xu2020bayesian}.
+To achieve this, we consider \VAR \HSMM models that allow temporal and contemporaneous (e.g. spatial) dependencies in the non-stationary time series \citep{paci2020structural,hadj2022bayesian}. \VAR models are generally overparametrised, allowing for dependence between all dimensions of the multivariate time series where the true dependence structure is often much sparser.
+Shrinkage priors, such as the Minnesota prior \citep{doan1984forecasting} and numerous variations \citep{kadiyala1997numerical, lutkepohl2005new}, the doubly adaptive elastic-net \LASSO \citep{gefang2014bayesian}, and the Bayesian nonparametric \LASSO \citep{billio2019bayesian} have been used for \VAR coefficients, but, often arbitrary, post-hoc thresholding is required to estimate the zeros.
+A common framework to introduce exact zeros into a Bayesian analysis is to use spike-and-slab priors \citep{george1993variable,chiang2017bayesian}.
+Here, we deploy, for the first time, the novel $l_1$-ball projection prior \citep{xu2020bayesian}, a prior with mass at exact zeros, on the coefficients of the \VAR matrices.
 Such a prior introduces unconstrained latent variables and transforms them onto the space of \VAR parameters in a way that provides positive probability that any element is exactly zero.
-Importantly, the transformation is almost surely continuous and differentiable, which allows for efficient posterior sampling using algorithms such as Hamiltonian Monte Carlo (\HMC, \citealt{duane1987hybrid}) and off-the-shelf probabilistic programming languages such as \stan{} \citep{carpenter2016stan}.
-Lastly, we place non-local priors \citep{johnson2012bayesian} on the parameters of the \HSMM dwell distribution, improving the ability of Bayesian model selection to distinguish whether the data is better supported by the simpler \HMM, or a more flexible \HSMM.
+Importantly, the transformation is almost surely continuous and differentiable, allowing us to estimate edge inclusion probabilities while remaining compatible with efficient posterior sampling using algorithms such as Hamiltonian Monte Carlo (\HMC, \citealt{duane1987hybrid}) and off-the-shelf probabilistic programming languages such as \stan{} \citep{carpenter2016stan}.
+Lastly, we place standard priors on the state specific covariance matrices that capture contemporaneous spatial dependencies, taking advantage of \stan{} implementations that use the Cholesky decomposition.